NFL ODDS Hub

 When it comes to prop betting and the Super Bowl, the bets can truly become outlandish.

-There is no doubt that the prop betting market has grown significantly of late, both in popularity and with the type of bet options now available.
+There is no doubt that the prop betting market has grown significantly recently, both in popularity and with the type of bet options now available.

 NFL Live Betting

-Just like the prop betting market, live betting continues to only become more popular as bettors become familiar with the options and bets available.
+Like the prop betting market, live betting only becomes more popular as bettors become familiar with the options and bets available.

 No longer are we locked into our bets once a game starts.
 Live betting is exactly what it sounds like.